emazack/chef-gpt/README.md

 ## Environment Variables

 The Hugging Face access token is managed through environment variables configured on Vercel.
-Ensure you set the `VITE_HF_ACCESS_TOKEN` variable in your Vercel project settings.
+Ensure you set the `HF_ACCESS_TOKEN` variable in your Vercel project settings.

 ## Contributing